salessa/compwned/README.md

 # compwned
 (Compact PWNED)

+**[Click here](https://salessa.github.io/compwned/) if you are looking for the Windows application**

+( It lets you safely check if your password is breached right from your local windows machine.
+It comes packaged with a compact version of the exposed passwords ).

+This respository contains a **Python program/library and a C# application** that let you search through a compressed database of breached passwords *without* sending your password (or its hash) to the remote server.

 ## Introduction

 Troy Hunt has a service called ["Pwned Passwords"](https://haveibeenpwned.com/Passwords) that provides a list of breached passwords (~320 million passwords so far).
 The SHA-1 hash of the leaked passwords is provided and can be downloaded or searched online.
 The aim is to assist users and online services to identify leaked passwords.
 You can read about it [here](https://www.troyhunt.com/introducing-306-million-freely-downloadable-pwned-passwords/)